cyberark/secrets-provider-for-k8s/ROTATION.md

 The secrets rotation feature detailed below allows Kubernetes applications to refresh Conjur secrets if there are any changes to the secrets.

-Secrets rotation is only supported for Push to File mode, though K8s Secrets will be part of the GA release.

 ## Certification Level